-I am completing a book manuscript, The Repertory System Before Shakespeare: Playing the Stock Market, which traces the development of the repertory system and the ways in which it conditioned the 1580s and 1590s English theatre industry.
+I am completing a book manuscript, Playing the Repertory in Early Modern England, which traces the development of the repertory system and the ways in which it conditioned the 1580s and 1590s English theatre industry.
 Using financial data and the paratheatrical archive in conjunction with archaeological work, I examine four seasons of four different playing companies to expose the interconnections between thematic concerns and staging techniques that set a given company apart.
 In doing so, I argue that it was repetition, revision, and collaboration, rather than novelty, that produced the diverse, solvent marketplace in which William Shakespeare and his contemporaries would come to train.

 My next book project, Playing Conditions: Climate and the Rise of Early Modern English Drama, examines climatological phenomena affecting Britain in the sixteenth century to understand the potential role played by climate in the emergence of the professional playing companies and, by extension, the rise of the Shakespearean playhouses.
 Accounts of the weather in this period tend to focus either on the Little Ice Age as an overarching influence, or on specific weather events to which plays allude.
-Underway in partnership with Laurie Johnson (University of Southern Queensland) and archaeologist Heather Knight (Museum of London Archaeology), this work is particularly timely as the digs of the Rose (1989) and Curtain (2016) foundations are changing everything Shakespeareans thought we knew about spaces of play.
+Underway in partnership with Laurie Johnson (University of Southern Queensland) and archaeologist Heather Knight (Museum of London Archaeology), this work is particularly timely as the digs of the Rose (1989), Curtain (2016), and Red Lion (2020) foundations are changing everything Shakespeareans thought we knew about spaces of play.

 Rather than extrapolating from nature-based metaphors, this study analyzes archaeological data of drainage around known playhouse sites and North Atlantic Oscillation historical index records supported by ice rings to chart localized weather patterns.
 Comparing these to financial data measuring attendance of specific playhouses, plays, and in what seasons available in testimonial evidence will answer fundamental questions to the field: did weather affect attendance to the outdoor playhouses of the Renaissance?
 If so, what kind of weather and to what extent?
 Did playing companies schedule to accommodate climate?

-- PhD, MA, University of Illinois at Urbana-Champaign
+- PhD, English literature, University of Illinois at Urbana-Champaign